capsidjs/capsid/README.md

 # Decorators

-There are 4 categories of decorators.
+There are 5 categories of decorators.

 - `@component`
+  - registers components.
   - optionally `@component(name)`
 - `@on(event, {at})`
+  - registers event listeners.
   - `@on.click` is also available, a shorthand for `@on('click')`.
 - `@emit(event)`
+  - adds function to triggers the event.
   - optionally `@emit.first(event)`
 - `@wire`
+  - wires the given compenents/elements to the decorated getter.
   - optionally `@wire(name, [selector])` `@wire.el` `@wire.elAll`
+- `@pub`
+  - adds function to publish events to given descendent elements.

 ## `@component(className)`